kirmar/delaysay/README.md

 ## How to deploy the CloudFormation stack

+In your local repo directory, create a subdirectory `secrets/` with three new files:
+- `load-delaysay-environment-variables-general`
+- `load-delaysay-environment-variables-prod`
+- `load-delaysay-environment-variables-dev`

-Set environment variables to match your preferences:
+In `secrets/load-delaysay-environment-variables-general`, set these environment variables to match your preferences:

+    #!/bin/bash
     export AWS_PROFILE=myAWSprofile   # the .aws/config profile you want to use export DELAYSAY_REGION=us-east-1
     export DELAYSAY_DOMAIN_NAME=See_Step_0